 Subscribe for full access to KT SAT's profile

-KT SAT offers products in the connectivity and cloud and media tech industries.
+KT SAT offers products in the media tech and connectivity and cloud industries.
 KT SAT's product portfolio comprises of connectivity and distribution services and enterprise connectivity services.

 Subscribe for full access to KT SAT's products in full detail

-KT SAT's revenues were $12.9M in 2023.
-Caretta Research has split KT SAT's revenue into 2 different product categories, the largest of which is satellite data connectivity, which represents 50% of KT SAT's revenue.
+KT SAT's revenues were less than $250M in 2024.
+Caretta Research has split KT SAT's revenue into 2 different product categories, the largest of which is satellite data connectivity.
+For full access to KT SAT's revenue breakdown subscribe to Caretta Portal.

 Subscribe for full access to KT SAT's revenue in full detail